PogoNetwork/pogo_network_server/README.md

 $ git clone <repository_url>
 $ npm run init_dev_project
 ```
+## Api documentation

+after `npm run init_dev_project` runned, a new folder will appear at project root path, called apiDoc.

+if you want informations on availables url api open the `index.html` inside this folder

 ## Development
 Start developping for the server or simply start it with this command: